muaz-khan/WebRTC-Experiment/Canvas-Designer/README.md

 **Upcoming** tools & features:

-1. `arrow` --- to draw arrows
-2. Set font-size for texts
-3. Set font-family for texts
-4. Resize all shapes at once (currently you can resize last selected shape only)
+1. Resize all shapes at once (currently you can resize last selected shape only)

 # Features